 - quality of work;

 - reliability and problem-solving;

-💡 Note: You can use a skills matrix to document your people's essential skills.
+💡 Tip: Use a skills matrix to document your people's essential skills.

 Different roles and duties can vary significantly in the importance of work quality.